 Pregnancy is a time of change, but it’s also one of the most exciting times in life to explore new foods and learn about the world around you.
 If you’re craving things that are not healthy for your body or your baby, then it may be time to rethink your eating habits.

 Some believe that pregnant women crave certain flavors because they need specific nutrients that those foods provide.

-Some believe that pregnant women crave certain flavors because they need specific nutrients that those foods provide.
-For example, iron is needed to make hemoglobin, which helps carry oxygen in the blood; calcium is important for building strong bones and teeth; folic acid is important for fetal development.
+Some believe that pregnant women crave certain flavours because they need specific nutrients that those foods provide.
+For example, iron is needed to make haemoglobin, which helps carry oxygen in the blood; calcium is important for building strong bones and teeth; folic acid is important for fetal development.
 Because you’re eating for two, these needs become even more critical during pregnancy.
 You’ll need extra calories and protein as well as other nutrients that are provided by different types of food (not just peanut butter!).